What’s your favorite thing to do?

 But fasting does not have to include food only, you can fast from things that are taking more of your attention: like social media, television, entertainment, different types of food, different relationships, certain types of music and many other different things.
 I have fasted from social media from time to time and it has been refreshing to not always have to scroll and be focused on everything else in the world.
 I was able to be productive in different areas.
 I was reminded that it is important to remember that having more time with God is a time of breakthrough in all areas of our lives.

-How long and what ways to fast from as you grow closer to God?
+In what areas are you praying about to fast from, as you grow closer to God?

 M. Smitty 😇